Edythe Eyde wanted to make art for lesbians.

 Homosexuality is becoming a less and less taboo subject, and although still considered by the general public as contemptible, or treated with derision, I venture to predict that there will be a time in the future when gay folk will be accepted as part of regular society.

 After Vice Versa, Eyde turned to songwriting.
 She performed popular songs with slightly tweaked lyrics — “I’m Gonna Sit Right Down and Write Myself a Letter” became “I’m Gonna Sit Right Down and Write My Butch a Letter”; she reimagined “Frankie and Johnnie” as a love song about two gay men; and she even wrote companies and manufacturers with her ideas for commercial jingles.
-Up until her death in 2015, she still wrote under the pen name Lisa Ben, for LGBTQ publications such as the Ladder.
+She continued writing under the pen name Lisa Ben for LGBTQ publications such as the Ladder for a number of years.

 “I think what’s amazing about her collection is that her personality comes through so much in her work, and her sense of humor,” Shibuyama says.
 “It’s one of my favorite collections we have here.”